togostanza/togostanza/doc/Getting-Started.md

 Open the URL on your browser.

-## Commit and push; send the stanza to GitHub
+## Commit and push to GitHub

-Okay, It seems to be working fine.
+Okay, it seems to be working fine.
 Let's commit this new stanza to your local git repository and push to GitHub.

 ```bash
 $ git add .